-At that time, we had just buried one of our closest friends, Alex.
-Alex 32, had been diagnosed with a brain tumour 2 years prior.
+At that time, we had just buried one of our closest friends.
+Alex 32, had been diagnosed with a brain tumour two years prior.
 The tragedy was on a level I had never experienced before and profoundly brought home the reality that we only get one chance.
 ONE.
-Thinking ‘this could this be it’ I gathered all my strength and filled in the application, chose the best picture of me I could find (taken at a friend’s wedding that summer, fake tan and false eyelashes included;-) – attached some pictures of my best pots and emailed it through to the address.
-To my total shock- the production company called me the next day.
-I went through 3 rounds of auditions, 2 in London.
+Thinking ‘this could this be my only chance to do something meaningful’ I gathered all my strength and filled in the application, chose the best picture of me I could find (taken at a friend’s wedding that summer, fake tan and false eyelashes included;-) attached some pictures of my shoddy pots and clicked send.

 Love Productions (the company who make The Great Pottery Throw Down and The Great British Bake Off) obviously didn’t know anything about pottery as to my total shock- the production company called me the next day!

 I went through three rounds of auditions; one hour and a half telephone audition and two full day events in London.

 ‘Sugar lumps!’ (or words to that affect) I exclaimed to Mr T, my husband ‘I might just get on this thing!’

 As excited as I was at the prospect of having an amazing life experience and spending time doing something I loved, I had a nagging voice at the back of my mind.
 Yes, I would learn a shed-load and it would be nice to be surrounded by other potters (we were rare beasts 5 years ago - before Instagram brought us all together 😉) but the fear of doing the one thing I absolutely loved on TV in front of thousands of people made me feel sick to the pit of my stomach.
 The closer I got to the final audition phase, the stronger this feeling became - ‘what if I actually get on the show?’
 A prospect that was becoming less and less appealing.